SamuelLin213/ChineseChessCpp/README.md

  > * Before the meeting you should perform a sprint plan like you did in Phase II.
  > * You should also update this README file by adding the following:
  >   * What design pattern(s) did you use?
 For each pattern you must explain in 4-5 sentences:
- >     * Why did you pick this pattern?
-And what feature did you implement with it?
+ >     * We picked the strategy design pattern, as it allows us to choose which validMove() function is called for the piece class.
+This way, only specific rules are checked, when it comes to ensuring the next moves are valid.
- >     * How did the design pattern help you write better code?
+ >     * The strategy design pattern allowed us to write better code, by separating the verification of the next move into different classes, and have the right variation of the function be called.
  >   * An updated class diagram that reflects the design pattern(s) you used.
 You may combine multiple design patterns into one diagram if you'd like, but it needs to be clear which portion of the diagram represents which design pattern (either in the diagram or in the description).
  >   * Make sure your README file (and Project board) are up-to-date reflecting the current status of your project.
 Previous versions of the README file should still be visible through your commit history.
 >